 The calculations for density within the site are approximate and are based on the Net Developable Area (NDA).
 This area excludes landscape buffer zones and site constraint features.
 Where appropriate, buffer zones may include as part of the garden areas.
-The figures shown in the table below assume that the density will be 30 houses per hectare and for standard houses and affordable housing elements.
+The figures shown in the table below assume that for standard houses the density will be 10 houses per hectare and for the affordable housing element 15 houses per hectare.